archeranimesh/HeadFirstPython/README.md

 ### Step - 1 : Setup virtual environment ###
-Virtual Environment is tool provided in python, which helps in segregating different projects based on their dependency. `pip` provide this functionality of virtual environments.
+Virtual Environment is a tool provided in python, which helps in segregating different projects based on their dependency. `pip` provide this functionality of virtual environments.

 The below command will run the `venv` module as a script and create a virtual environment and save it in a folder named `.env`
 ````